mrettl/conforce/README.md

    ````shell
    pip install "."
    ````
-   However, to run examples or build the documentation additional requirements are necessary.
+   However, in order to run examples or build the documentation, additional packages are required.
    The following options are available.
    - Install requirements for the examples:
      ````shell